nodejs/node/doc/api/tls.markdown

 * `pfx` : A string or buffer holding the PFX or PKCS12 encoded private key, certificate and CA certificates
-* `key` : A string holding the PEM encoded private key
+* `key`: A string or `Buffer` containing the private key of the server in PEM format.
+To support multiple keys using different algorithms, an array can be provided.
+It can either be a plain array of keys, or an array of objects in the format `{pem: key, passphrase: passphrase}`.
+(Required)
 * `passphrase` : A string of passphrase for the private key or pfx
 * `cert` : A string holding the PEM encoded certificate
 * `ca` : Either a string or list of strings of PEM encoded CA